Association between dietary patterns and obesity

 - Women who do not believe that their weight is predetermined have lower BMI values than those who believe weight is genetically determined.

 Action to combat obesity and overweight considers the many variables that influence diet and lifestyle choices.
 The wide range of factors affecting food choices is compounded by the incredible variety of foods and consumption opportunities available today.
 Lifestyle choices about diet quality and exercise also affect food choices.
 Because consumers are faced with nearly unlimited choice, public policy targeting specific foods or lifestyle choices could have surprising unintended consequences.

 ERS has examined some of the potential intended and unintended consequences of three widely discussed obesity policies—nutrition labels in restaurants, taxes on snack foods, and restrictions on food advertising to children—with a focus on the likely effect of each program on producer and consumer incentives and on health outcomes.
-An apparently straightforward policy proposal can have surprising effects that would dampen the policy's success in reducing overweight and obesity: mandatory nutrition information at fast food restaurants could lead to reformulations or price promotions that do not necessarily contribute to more healthful diets; taxes on snack foods could lead some consumers to substitute equally unhealthy foods for the taxed food; and restrictions on food advertising could ultimately lead to lower prices for food subject to the restrictions.
-(Obesity Policy and the Law of Unintended Consequences).
+An apparently straightforward policy proposal can have surprising effects that would dampen the policy's success in reducing overweight and obesity: mandatory nutrition information at fast food restaurants could lead to reformulations or price promotions that do not necessarily contribute to more healthful diets; taxes on snack foods could lead some consumers to substitute equally unhealthy foods for the taxed food; and restrictions on food advertising could ultimately lead to lower prices for food subject to the restrictions (see "Obesity Policy and the Law of Unintended Consequences," Amber Waves, June 2005).